haiiliin/haiiliin/README.md

 <!-- - 👯 I’m looking to collaborate on ... -->
 - 🤔 I’m looking for help with [abqpy](https://github.com/haiiliin/abqpy)
 <!-- - 💬 Ask me about Python, Abaqus ... -->
-- 📫 How to reach me: hailin.wang@connect.polyu.hk
+- 📫 How to reach me: hailin.wang@connect.polyu.hk or wanghailin@tongji.edu.cn
 <!-- - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->